Our Cookies policy

 - tailor content on the Website and Mobile Application; and

-- measure the effectiveness of advertising on the Website and Mobile Application.
+- measure the effectiveness of advertising on the Website and Mobile Application and elsewhere on the internet.

 What's a cookie?